Pedro Rosa Nales: Martial arts

 When memes of Rosa Nales, in martial arts poses, were discovered on the net, he gladly shared with the public that he has practiced martial arts all his life, for over 47 years.

 Personal life

-He served in the United States Army as a parachutist from the 82nd Airborne Division, in the 7th Special Forces Group (Airborne) and the 101st Airborne Division (Air Assault).
+He joined the United States Army in 1973 thru the Delayed Entry Program.
+Had his initial training at Fort Polk in Louisiana.
+Served as parachutist from the 82nd Airborne Division, in the 7th Special Forces Group (Airborne) and the 101st Airborne Division (Air Assault).
 He was later Press officer, Executive officer, Radio and Tv officer and Unit commander in the Puerto Rico National Guard with the rank of captain.
+Finished his military service in 1980.

+In 2023 he was inducted to the Puerto Rico Veterans Hall of Fame.

 Rosa Nales married young, and his wife had a daughter when he was just seventeen years old.
 They divorced while he was in the army.
 He has two children but in 2012, Rosa Nales 32-year-old daughter, who had fought addiction with the help of Hogares Crea, died of a possible overdose.

 On June 29, 2021, Pedro Rosa Nales' sixteen year-old grandson was accused of murder, along with another teenager.